johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Never show anyone your private key.
 Your private keys should never leave your PrivateKeyVault.
-If you want to see information about your new private key enter the following command.
+If you want to see information about your private keys enter the following command.
 `gpg --list-secret-keys`
 The output should look something like the following:
 ```